Features of the GardenRead More

 Roses flower throughout the year.
 The prime bloom though is after they are pruned in October every year.
 Along with the evergreens mentioned so far, roses help in achieving the permanence in texture throughout the year.

-Various herbaceous annuals and biennuals are grown in beds and informal borders.
+Various herbaceous annuals and biennials are grown in beds and informal borders.
 The beds are sited at the edge of lawns or along the pavements.
-Also the floweres are massed irregularly with respect to their height and grouped in colour combinations to produce harmonious, natural and pleasing effect.
+Also the flowers are massed irregularly with respect to their height and grouped in colour combinations to produce harmonious, natural and pleasing effect.

 For winters the garden is replete with a number of annuals that have to compete with each other to find a place.
 Dwarf annuals like Calendula, Antirrhinum, Alyssum, Dimorphotheca, Eschscholzia (Californian Poppy), Larkspur, Gaznia, Gerbera, Godetia, Linaria, Mesembryanthemum, Portulaca, Brachycome, Metucharia, Verbena, Viola, Pansy, Stock grow well in flower beds.
 Other annuals that are grown include Dahlia, Aster, Carnation, Chrysamthemum, Clarkia, Statice, Lupin, Marigold, Nicotinia, Nemesia, Bells of Ireland, Poppy, Stock, Salvia, Cosmos, Linum, Sweet Sultan, Sweet Pea, Cineraria, Sweet William etc. They are used in pure beds and in combinations of varying heights create a pyramid of colours.